tboie/universal_phreak_generator/README.md

 ```

-Do on cells invert above sequence?
 [Locality Diagram](#system-mechanics-visualization) one direction and inverted sequence the other?

+Does the sequence of applying locality diagrams cause rotation?

 ## Neighborhood Fibonnaci Sequence
 ```